leafmulch/knife-ec2/README.md

-Installs all necessary components for knife ec2 plugin to run.
+All components for knife ec2 plugin to run.